-The Dirt Palace feminist art space was founded in 2000 in an abandoned library building in the Olneyville neighborhood of Providence.
-The Dirt Palace is a self organized collective that supports women artists by providing affordable studio space, facilities, shared resources, opportunities, a culture of cooperation, and maintains visibility in the community through a committed public arts presence and long term relationships.
-Over the past 14 years the Dirt Palace has served as an incubator for over 40 women artists, and has become an underground institution.
-Members work together to create an environment conducive to challenging thoughts and radical actions in order to cultivate our personal growth as individuals, and to foster the development of strong, thoughtful, independent women who use their creative awareness of the world to change it.
-The Dirt Palace is trans-inclusive, strives to be accountable and to work intersectionally.
+The Dirt Palace is a feminist artist-run space project founded in 2000 in an abandoned library building in the commercial corridor of Olneyville in Providence, RI.
+The Dirt Palace has grown to include two facilities, and multiple residency and exhibition programs.
+The Dirt Palace began as a self organized collective that supported feminists artists by providing affordable studio space, facilities, shared resources, opportunities, a culture of cooperation, and by maintaining visibility in the community through a committed public arts presence and long term relationships.
+Since 2000 the Dirt Palace has served as an incubator for hundreds of feminist artists, and has become an underground institution.
+The Dirt Palace is trans-inclusive, strives to be accountable, and works intersectionally.

 In 2015 Dirt Palace Public Projects was founded as the not for profit umbrella for various DP programs and projects.
 Today the Dirt Palace supports five different types of residencies across our two locations.

 Information about our various residencies, exhibition programs, events and more can be found on the various pages of this website.
 However, like everything we do, it’s a work in progress!
 If there’s anything that you can’t find or have questions about feel free to get in touch.
 Contact info is on our “contact/subscribe” page under “Find us”